rochteja/shopmode/README.md

 **Issue:** "Database is locked" errors in logs

 **Solutions:**
+- WAL mode is now enabled by default for better concurrency
 - Ensure only one container is accessing the database
 - Check volume mount permissions
 - Stop all containers, backup DB, delete volume, restore DB